Jubatian/rrpge-spec/specs/userlib/tmap.rst

 Origin fraction is set up, it is only applied to the Tile blit function, essentially only shifting the tile map towards the right.

-Note that no boundary checkings are done, the offset translation is performed as written, so if the destination width is not a multiple of the tile width, or the destination size does not match DestWidth * DestHeight, appropriate artifacts will show.
+Note that no boundary checks are done, the offset translation is performed as written, so if the destination width is not a multiple of the tile width, or the destination size does not match DestWidth * DestHeight, appropriate artifacts will show.
 These should be anticipated when designing tile map related algorithms, such as by using power of 2 dimensions for an infinite scroller.